Where did Mind Boggling Math Come From?

 Three Great Mind Boggling Options

 What I really love is that I have now added two other versions due to popular demand!
 Now check out the TWO DIGIT version and a money/decimals version.
 The letters to spell “Mind Boggling Math” are included as well if you want to create a bulletin board.
-This is an option because EVERYTHING the students need is on the challenge pages so you do not have to have a permanent area in your classroom.
+This is an option because EVERYTHING the students need is on the challenge pages.
+You do not have to have a permanent area in your classroom.

 I have gotten SO much use out of this activty and wanted to share it with you.
 If you are interested in checking these “Mind Boggling Math” resources, click the images below to see!